igorln/wallet/README.md

    npm i
 ```

-4. Finally, run the command **npm start** and access the project via browser, in the path `http: // localhost: 3000 / wallet`.
+4. Finally, run the command **npm start** and access the project via browser, in the path `http://localhost:3000/wallet`.

 ---